 Following these accusations, Mary E. Klotman, the Dean of Duke’s School of Medicine has issued the following statement:

 “To be clear: there is absolutely no restriction or limitation on the language you use to converse and communicate with each other.
 Your career opportunities and recommendations will not in any way be influenced by the language you use outside the classroom.
 And your privacy will always be protected.”

 Klotman has requested the university’s Office of Institutional Equity to investigate the matter and notified the students that Professor Neely has stepped down from her position as the director of graduate studies.
 She concluded her statement with this promise:

 “We take this challenge seriously and you have my personal pledge that it will be addressed quickly and sensitively.”

-According to The Chronicle, Neely still remains as an assistant professor at Duke University.
+, Neely still remains as an assistant professor at Duke University.